Skip to content

 Security and storage

 EasyAML implements a comprehensive array of physical, technical, organisational, and administrative security measures to protect the Personal Information we hold from unauthorised access, use, and disclosure.
+EasyAML uses specific measures to protect personal information, such as data encryption, firewall protections, access control policies, and backup processes.

 The servers used for storing Customer data, which may include Personal Information, are operated by Amazon Web Services and are located in Sydney, Australia.
 These data centres are certified to SOC 1, SOC 2, and ISO 270001 standards, ensuring robust security protocols.
 They feature continuous, round-the-clock security, automatic fire detection and suppression systems, redundant power supply systems, and strict controls for physical access.